rawfunkmaharishi/rawfunkmaharishi.github.io/gigs/_posts/HOW_TO_BOOK_THE_BAND.md

 ---
 location:    {whatever address}
 time:        {24hr format, quoted because YAML}
-price:       {optional, with currency units}
+price:       {optional, with currency symbol}
 facebook_id: {optional, if you have an FB event}
 latitude:    {where in the world}
 longitude:   {is your place located?}